-Medusa (Ra, Liu, La-Porta, & Govindan, 2012) is a programming framework for crowd-sourced applications.
-A task (such as video documentation or citizen journalism) is launched by a requester, and workers} are solicited through Amazon's Mechanical Turk (AMT) service.
-These workers -- volunteering smartphone users -- then provide raw or processed data to be used as part of a social or technical experiment.
-Typically, an XML-based programming language, MedScript, is used to specify the required task as a series of several stages, from the initial recruitment of volunteer workers, to the workers' (say, for a video documentation task) recording videos on their smartphones, summarizing them, and then sending them back.
+Medusa [7] is a programming framework for crowdsourced applications.
+A task (such as video documentation or citizen journalism) is launched by a requester, and workers are solicited through Amazon's Mechanical Turk (AMT) service.
+These workers - volunteering smartphone users - then provide raw or processed data to be used as part of a social or technical experiment.
+A task specified in MedScript - an XML-based programming language - typically specifies a series of several stages, from the initial recruitment of volunteer workers, to the workers' (say, for a video documentation task) recording videos on their smartphones, summarizing them, and then sending them back.
 The stages can involve actions selectable from a library of executables, which are downloaded to mobile devices from a cloud server.
-Medusa's limitation in terms of wider applicability to a large class of crowd-source services lies in the limited types of activities that the tasks can involve, and the limited types of interactions that the parties can have.

-AnonySense (Cornelius, et al., 2008) is another framework for collecting and processing sensor data, which pays particular attention to privacy concerns.
+AnonySense [8] is another framework for collecting and processing sensor data, which pays particular attention to privacy concerns.
 AnonySense allows a requester to launch one of a selected group of applications with their parameters.
 The application then distributes sensing tasks across anonymous participating mobile devices (referred to as carriers), and finally aggregates the reports received from the carriers.